Colonel

 Colonel Le Mesurier lived through the years of the Great War of 1914-1918, but he was destined to suffer one more tragedy in his life.
 His son, Frederick Neil, was off to the Western Front with his regiment in November of 1914.
 After 5 months he was killed in action at Ypres on the 25th of April 1915.
 On this very same day his nephew, Frederick Henry Stewart Le Mesurier, landed at Gallipoli with the 1st Battalion of The Border Regiment.
 Of course Colonel Le Mesurier was not aware of this.

 Frederick Augustus Le Mesurier died on the 9th of June 1926 at Headington, Oxfordshire at the age of 87.
 He was still living at 31 St. Margaret’s Road in Oxford.
-The Probate Calendar for 1926 shows his will was filed for probate in London on the 7th of September 1926 leaving all his effects to “Lisa Sibella Le Mesurier, spinster.
+The Probate Calendar for 1926 shows his will was filed for probate in London on the 7th of September 1926 living all his effects to “Lisa Sibella Le Mesurier, spinster.
 His effects amounted to £852-0s-9d, or about $75,000 US in 2020 currency.

-Lisa lived on until the 15th of July 1948 when she died at the age of 76, still owning the house at 31 St. Margaret’s Road in Oxford.
-She died at The Regent Nursing Home on Moreton Road in Oxford.
+Lisa live on until the 15th of July 1948 when she died at the age of 76, still owning the house at 31 St. Margaret’s Road in Oxford.
+He died at The Regent Nursing Home on Moreton Road in Oxford.
 Her will was filed for probate in Oxford on the 24th of August 1948 with her effects going to Eileen Mary Simms, the wife of one Gerald Simms.
 These effects amounted to £14,132-14s-4d (about $705,000 US in 2020 currency), which must have included her house.

 Lisa was buried with her parents at Wolvercote Cemetery in Oxford on the 19th of July 1948.
-The Register of Graves for Wolvercote Cemetery shows that the Le Mesurier grave, father, mother and daughter is marked E2100.[xxxiii]
+The Register of Graves for Wolvercote Cemetery shows that the Le Mesurier grave, father, mother and daughter is marked E2100.33

 11. FAMILY, MARRIAGE AND PERSONAL INFORMATION